rexcfnghk/sample-ecommerce/README.md

 When the app is up, visit `{baseUrl}/swagger` for an interactive page to examine endpoints, headers, request, and response formats.

+The Postman collection (explained below) also shows the expected HTTP call sequence.

 ## Tests

+### Unit Tests

 Unit tests can be run by `dotnet test SampleECommerce.Tests/SampleECommerce.Tests.csproj`.

+### Integration Tests

 A happy path integration test case can be run by importing the [Postman](https://www.postman.com/) collection under `postman-collections/Sample ECommerce Happy Path Integration Test.postman_collection.json`).
 The variable `url` should be set to point to URL where the app is listening on.

+The collection does the following:

+1. Calls the `POST /Users` endpoint with a randomly generated username and password.
+2. Calls the `POST /Session` endpoint using `Basic` authentication with the username and password generated from the previous step.
+3. Calls the `GET /Users/Orders` endpoint with the signed JWT generated from the previous step to list orders made by the user (expectation: empty).
+4. Calls the `POST /Users/Orders` endpoint with a known-to-exist `productId` and `quantity` to create a new order.
+5. Calls the `GET /Users/Orders` endpoint again to check whether the order made from the previous step exists and can be returned by the endpoint (expectation: one single order with one single order item).

 ## Limitations